calvenjs/SGXStockDataPipeline/README.md

 # SGX Stock Data Pipeline
 This repo shows our project on STI constituents data pipeline.
-The pipeline support ingestion from two sources: an internal source, which refers to the portfolio holdings of the firm provided in a csv file, as well as external sources, which include the various APIs such as YahooFinance and websites such as MarketWatch.

--
 ### Objective
+The project will extract data from interal sources provided in a flat file and external sources like YahooFinance API and scrapes news from MarketWatch.
+Then, the data would be processed by batch and stored to the data warehouse periodically (daily).
+The batch job will also apply transformations, and create the desired tables to load into the central repository for users to access.

 ### Tools & Technologies
 - Cloud: Google Cloud Platform